alexsui/FairCDSR/C2DSR_src/readme.md

 ```
 For **optimized results**, you need to locate the optimal hyperparameters stored in the RQ3 folder within the specific scenario folder.
 The contents in this folder will show results similar to this:
 `best_params :{'alpha': 0.4, 'topk_cluster': 5, 'num_clusters_option': '300,300,300', 'substitute_ratio': 0.7, 'lambda_0': 0.8, 'lambda_1': 1.0}`
-then you can set these hyperparameters in `config` folder and run `python train_rec.py` to get the results.
+then you can set these hyperparameters in `config` folder and run `python train_rec.py` to get the results, which will be stored in the `saved_models` folder, inside a subfolder named with the `id`.
-### Retrieving Results for Specific Research Questions
+### Obtaining Results for Specific Research Questions(still required training)

 For detailed results associated with different research questions, follow the guidelines provided for each RQ:
 * **For RQ1, RQ2, RQ4, and RQ5:**